pdav5883/bracket-revival/README.md

 - Restricted endpoint to grab emails and pick links for players
 - Underdog bonus points
 - Make round navigation buttons nicer
+- How string substitution happens into emails is hacky.
+Order of keys added matters, some subbing happens in bracket_utils while other happens in BLRSendEmail

 ## Underdog Bonus
 - Underdog pick affects the base value of the win, which then gets multiplied the further you go down